iTwin/bis-schemas/Domains/2-DisciplinePhysical/ElectricDistribution/design.md

 ### General pattern

-All direct pole attachments subclass `edist:PoleAttachment` → `psrp:AuxiliaryEquipment`.
+All direct pole attachments derive from their specific `psrp` class and apply the `edist:PoleAttachment` mixin.
 They are assembled to the pole via `bis:PhysicalElementAssemblesElements`.
 Each has an `AttachmentHeight` (ft above grade) derived from the UPM `attachment_height` MeasuredValue (metres in UPM).